 One was Saturday’s story about Tony Abbott’s attack on the government’s superannuation reforms, made at a meeting attended by Treasurer Scott Morrison, Revenue Minister Kelly O'Dwyer and Coalition MPs last week.

-A particularly egregious party slap for Turnbull came after Friday’s Liberal federal executive meeting where the Prime Minister had questioned why dumped minister Jamie Briggs, who lost his seat of Mayo, had not been disendorsed.
+A particularly egregious party slap for Turnbull came after Friday’s Liberal federal executive meeting where he had questioned why dumped minister Jamie Briggs, who lost his seat of Mayo, had not been disendorsed.

-According to the Sunday Telegraph, which claimed “multiple sources”, Turnbull told those at the gathering their challenge was to ensure his remarks did not make it into a newspaper.
+According to the Sunday Telegraph, which claimed “multiple sources” for its account, Turnbull told those at the gathering their challenge was to ensure his remarks did not make it into a newspaper.

 That party heavies had little inclination to meet that challenge says a lot about the Liberals’ “internals” at the moment.
 The leader has a respect deficit.